PyCrow/OSSK/README.md

 The event log is stored in the `stream_saver.log` file.

 Channel management:
-- To add a channel, enter its YouTube tag in the box and click "Add Channel"
+- To add a channel, enter its YouTube tag in the box and click "Add channel"
-- To delete a channel, enter its YouTube tag in the box and click "Delete Channel"
+- To delete a channel, right-click on its line and select "Delete channel"

 Settings (`settings` file):
 - in the ffmpeg field, enter the path to the ffmpeg library / .exe file